hari1016/FLoRIST/README.md

 ---

-## Experimental Setup (Paper Configuration)
+## Experimental Setup

-All reported results follow the MLSys paper protocol:

-* 100 total clients
-* 10 clients sampled per round
-* 75 communication rounds
-* non-IID client data partitions
-* LoRA applied to attention layers only
-* Evaluation on 1,444-sample MMLU subset

-### Homogeneous setting
+All results follow the protocol used in the MLSys paper.
+Training uses 100 total clients with 10 sampled per communication round for 75 rounds under non-IID partitions.
+LoRA is applied to attention layers only, and performance is evaluated on a 1,444-sample subset of MMLU.

+Two client configurations are studied:

+**Homogeneous setting.**
-All clients rank = 16
+All clients use LoRA rank 16.

-### Heterogeneous setting

-Heavy-tail rank distribution:
+**Heterogeneous setting.**
+Client ranks follow a heavy-tail distribution reflecting realistic device imbalance:

-* 40 clients → rank 4
+- 40 clients use rank 4
-* 20 clients → rank 8
+- 20 clients use rank 8
-* 20 clients → rank 16
+- 20 clients use rank 16
-* 10 clients → rank 32
+- 10 clients use rank 32
-* 10 clients → rank 64
+- 10 clients use rank 64

-This reflects realistic client capacity imbalance.

 ---